 Have you ever wondered why your food tastes a bit different compared to eating at your friends’ houses?
 Even though you’re not quite sure why, you feel that your cooking tastes a little ‘off’.
 Well, before you start blaming your culinary skills, the solution may be simpler than you think.
 While the water you get out of your tap might be perfectly adequate drinking water, it almost certainly has chemicals that can affect your cooking.
 For example, chlorine is added to drinking water because it kills the nasty bugs that could cause you harm, but it also negatively impacts the look and taste of your food.
+That’s why you can find plenty establishments with drinking water filter system for restaurants.

 Before we start on the benefits of cooking with filtered water, I’d like to spend a minute or two talking about what’s in unfiltered water.
 Your cooking is going to suffer to some degree because of the chemicals, metals, and salts that are in the water itself.
 Let’s see what some of these contaminants are.Unfiltered water may contain many of the following: